hiking Archives - Page 5 of 6 - Happy Vermont

 A small sugarhouse nestled on the edge of a field along Huntington Road is where the Green Mountain Audubon Center begins.
 The 250-acre center has been on my list of places to visit since Phoebe was born nearly four years ago.
 Last weekend, we finally stopped...

--Photo by Andy Arthur Mysterious disappearances.
+Mysterious disappearances.
 UFOs.
 A cursed forest.
 Paranormal activity.
-In Glastenbury, the legendary stories seem to outnumber the town’s tiny population.
-Glastenbury is an unincorporated, mountainous town in Bennington County with only eight residents.
+In Glastenbury, the legendary stories outnumber the town’s tiny population.
+Glastenbury is a mountainous, unofficial town in Bennington County with a handful of residents.
 But it wasn’t always this small.
-A small charcoal-making industry...
+A small charcoal-making industry and a logging railroad...

 Kelley Stand Road between East Arlington and Stratton is more than just a scenic drive in southern Vermont.
 This beautiful dirt road through the Green Mountains offers incredible access and options for hiking, camping, mountain biking, and sight-seeing.
 Three years after Tropical Storm Irene washed Kelley...